 - Some Governesses will prepare meals for the children and clean up after them.

-- A Governess works closely with the parents to ensure the children are learning and growing.
+- A Governess works closely with the parents to ensure the children learn and grow.

 Although hiring a Governess is more prevalent in Europe, it is gaining popularity in the States.
 If you are considering a Governess, you will still need a contract, check references, and conduct an interview, just as you would a Nanny.
-But, hiring a Governess to help your children is a great way to either educate or to support your children’s education, and they will also be a fantastic addition to your home.
-If you would like to know more or are ready to start your Governess search, send us an email to firstname.lastname@example.org or call us at 713-963-8880.
+But hiring a Governess to help your children is a great way to educate or support your children’s education, and they will also be a fantastic addition to your home.
+If you want to know more or are ready to start your Governess search, email us at email@example.com or call us at 713-963-8880.